 This is typically sold boned and rolled.
 A prime cut which is suitable for a classic sunday roast.
 Sirloin Steak comes from the same area but cut into steaks such as “T”-bone, Porterhouse and Entrecote.
 Prime cuts which are suitable for grilling, frying, stir-fries and barbecuing.

 Beef Fillet also comes from this section.
 Probably the most prized cut of beef, the fillet is very tender and very lean, as a steak it is suitable for quick cooking under the grill or frying.
 Larger peices are used for dishes such as Beef Wellington.
 Other names for cuts of fillet include Filet Mignon, Tenderloin, Tournedos and Chateaubriand.

 Although this is a prime cut, it’s often cheaper than fillet or sirloin because it’s not quite as tender.
 However many say that it has a far superior flavour than sirloin or fillet.
 Rump is suitable for quick cooking such as frying, stir-fry, grilling or the barbecue.
 The popular Brazilian steak “Picanha” is taken from the top section of the rump.

 Silverside & Topside

-Silverside was traditionally salted and sold as a boiling join tor salt beef.
+Silverside was traditionally salted and sold as a boiling joint for salt beef.
 This very lean piece of meat is now most often sold unsalted as a joint for roasting.
-We reccomend regular basting whilst cooking.
-Topside is also a very lean joint and , often has a layer of fact tied around it to help baste and keep it moist.
+We recommend regular basting whilst cooking.
+Topside is also a very lean joint and , often has a extra layer of fat tied around it to help baste and keep it moist.
 This is also suitable cut into steaks for frying or grilling and in stir-fries.